technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

 1. Open SharePoint site from More options on the top left corner of the Copilot Studio page

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image18.png)

 2. Enter your Microsoft Admin credentials and click on Sign in

     ![A screenshot of a login screen AI-generated content may be incorrect.](./media/image19.png)

 3. Click Yes on stay signed in page

     ![A screenshot of a computer screen AI-generated content may be incorrect.](./media/image20.png)

 4. Click on x icon to close the window

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image21.png)

 5. Click on create site button on the top left corner of the home page, and select the **Team** site

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image22.png)

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image23.png)

-6. Select the **IT Help Desk** template for your team site
+6. Select the **IT help Desk** template for your team site

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image24.png)

 7. Click **Use template on Preview** and use **'IT help desk'** template window

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image25.png)

 8. Enter the required details and click next

-> **Name:** IT Support Desk
+    - **Name:** IT Support Desk

->
-> Site Description (optional)
+    - Site Description (optional)

->
-**Note:** IT Help Desk template is now named as **IT support Desk**.
+        > **Note:** IT Help Desk template is now named as **IT support Desk**.

         ![A screenshot of a computer AI-generated content may be incorrect.](./media/image26.png)

 9. Make the site **Public**, and select **English** language \> click **Create site**

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image27.png)

-**Note**: Applying template may take some time.
+    > **Note**: Applying template may take some time.

 10. Click finish, adding members is optional.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image28.png)

 ## Task 2: Create SharePoint Site List